CheVeraId/domainauth-spec/draft-narea-domainauth.md

 ## Certificate Revocation

-VeraId primarily relies on short-lived certificates to manage certificate lifecycle, but situations may arise where explicit revocation is necessary.
+DomainAuth primarily relies on short-lived certificates to manage certificate lifecycle, but situations may arise where explicit revocation is necessary.

 1. **Organisation Certificates:**
-  - Revocation is achieved by removing or updating the VeraId TXT record.
+  - Revocation is achieved by removing or updating the DomainAuth TXT record.
   - Old signatures using the revoked certificate will no longer verify once the DNSSEC chain is refreshed.
   - In case of key compromise, immediate removal of the TXT record is essential.
 2. **Member Certificates:**